 - 1/4 tsp salt

 - Light Karo Syrup

-Microwave the whole acorn squash for 3-1/2 minutes.
+- Microwave the whole acorn squash for 3-1/2 minutes.
 Remove with hot pads or a towel.
 Lay the squash on its side (not end) and slice the squash in half.
 Scoop out the seeds using a spoon.
 Put the squash in a baking dish lined with parchment paper.
 A loaf pan will usually work.

 These Baked Acorn Squash are perfect to eat as a side dish, especially with poultry.
 John has cooked them on the grill and loves the smokey flavor they take on.